INTVP/proACT/README.md

 * [transliteration_cleaning](/utility_codes/transliteration_cleaning.do) : transliterates non-latin characters into latin.

 2. [Country Specific codes](https://github.com/GovTransparencyInstitue/ProACT-2020/tree/main/country_codes)
 The scripts in this folder are the main scripts used to generate the output data.
-They are to be run in the same alphanumeric order used as the naming convention.
 There are four types of codes: a) Pre-processing scripts b) Preparation scripts c) Indicator calculation scripts d) MOD scripts

 a) **Pre-processing scripts**

-These scripts are used in certain of countries to enhance the dataset such as improving the product classification variables and/or the location variables.
-They are generally named as *0_X_variable_operation_country.do/R* - where *X* refers to the order used to run the pre-processing scripts (A/B/C/D).
+These scripts are used in certain countries to enhance the dataset such as improving the product classification variables and/or the location variables.
+They are generally named as *0_X_variable_operation_country.do/R*.

 The main operations performed by these scripts are: